 Leaving a grieving family in a mountain of debt is the last thing most seniors we work with want to do.

 Right now we are living in tough times.
-The world is going thru some challenges now, whether it is COVID-19 or other social situation that has just exploded into the media.
+The world is going thru some challenges make life all the more stressful for families.

 What is the take home here…